4dcu-be/BayesianSalesAnalysis/README.md

 # BayesianSalesAnalysis

 In these notebooks [PyMC3] is used to model the number of registered [KeyForge] decks.
 Data on the weekly registragions was provided by Duk from [Archon Arcana].
+Names of Dark Tidings decks for the second part to estimate the total number of decks printed were provided by Saluk, another member of [Archon Arcana]

 For more details read the corresponding blog post on 4DCu.be [here](http://blog.4dcu.be/programming/games/2021/07/04/Bayesian-sales-analysis.html)